Origin and History

 Service during the War

-In January 1758, 2 battalions of the regiment took part in the invasion of East Prussia.
-At the beginning of August, the regiment accompanied the Russian Army in its [[invasion of Brandenburg.
+In January 1758, the regiment took part in the invasion of East Prussia.
+At the beginning of August, the regiment accompanied the Russian army in its [[invasion of Brandenburg.
 On August 25, the regiment fought at the Battle of Zorndorf where it was part of Lubomirski's Brigade in the first line of the infantry right wing.
-About mid November, the regiment took its winter-quarters in Culm (present-day Chelmno) and surrounding villages as part of Rumyantsev's 3rd Division.
+Around mid-November, the regiment took up its winter-quarters in Culm (present-day Chelmno) and surrounding villages as part of Rumyantsev's 3rd Division.

-On July 23 1759, the regiment took part in the Battle of Paltzig where it was attached to the 2nd division commanded by Villebois.
+On July 23, 1759, the regiment took part in the Battle of Paltzig where it was attached to the 2nd division commanded by Villebois.
 It was deployed in Dolgoruki's Brigade on the left of the first line of the infantry centre.
-A few weeks later, on August 12, the regiment fought in the Battle of Kunersdorf where it was deployed in the first line of the centre 3rd division, once more as part of Dolgoruki's Brigade.
+A few weeks later, on August 12, the regiment fought in the sanguinary Battle of Kunersdorf where it was deployed in the first line of the centre in the 3rd division, once more as part of Dolgoruki's Brigade.

 In 1761, the regiment took part in the Siege of Colberg.